raahimabsar/facerec/README.md

 The primary goal of this project is to benchmark the face recognition model's accuracy by utilizing synthetic face images.
 These synthetic images are designed to mimic real-world scenarios where facial poses and expressions can vary significantly.
 The model's output, which is a metric known as "face distance," indicates the dissimilarity between pairs of compared images.
-A higher face distance suggests a greater dissimilarity between the images, suggesting that it becomes harder for the model to accurately predict the same person with a different pose.

 # Methodology and Steps
 We use the state of the art eg3d generative model (GAN) to create synthetic faces at variables poses.